Site Menu

 To successfully earn credit for each course, students are required to:

-2. Write a 1,500-word overview essay for each completed course, providing a detailed summary and key takeaways.
+1. Write a 500-word overview essay for each completed course, providing a detailed summary and key takeaways.

 All essays, exam requests, and thesis submissions should be sent to: students@wisdomschoolofchristiantheology.org.